-Bookeye 4 has all the advantages of a more expensive standalone device.
-Outfitted with an integrated color touchscreen and monitor, Bookeye 4 can reach unrivaled scanning speeds and process large volumes of data independent of any external peripheral devices - a typical feature of all Image Access scanners.
+Bookeye® 4 V2 has all the advantages of a more expensive standalone device.
+Outfitted with an integrated color touchscreen and monitor, Bookeye® 4 can reach unrivaled scanning speeds and process large volumes of data independent of any external peripheral devices - a typical feature of all Image Access scanners.

-It takes approximately three seconds for the Bookeye 4 to capture and process the images of two pages of a DIN A3 sized book scanned at 200 dpi optical resolution.
+It takes approximately 1.6 seconds for the Bookeye® 4 to capture and process the images of two pages of a DIN A2 sized book scanned at 200 dpi optical resolution.
 Once the image is on the screen, modifications can be made to scan parameters such as brightness, color or contrast without having to rescan.
-Users operate the system intuitively, guided by clear and well structured menu commands on the touchscreen.
-Scanned images can be saved to a USB flash drive, printed on a connected or network printer, uploaded to an FTP Server or even sent via eMail.
+Users operate the system intuitively, guided by clear and well-structured menu commands on the touchscreen.
+Scanned images can be saved to a USB flash drive or Cloud, sent via email, printed on a connected or network printer, or uploaded to an FTP Server.

 High Speed Scanning: Image Access scanners always run at rated speeds regardless of how powerful your computer is.
 We do a full scan into the scanner memory at full speed, without any stops.
 We're the only scanner company that does that.
 Only the time between scanning and output are dependent upon the transfer speed of the network and the computer, and even our transfer rate is twice as fast as competing products because data is transferred to your workstation at 1 Gigabit speeds, while other scanners use significantly slower transfer rates (1/2 Gigabit or less).
 Learn more